twr14152/c-network-automation-scripts/arista/example2/README.md

 $ ./openfile 0 0 commands.txt
 config t ; interface loopback 1 ;  ip address 1.1.1.1 255.255.255.255 ;  description test_config ; ip routing ; router ospf 1 ;  network 1.1.1.1 0.0.0.0 area 0 ; exit ; exit ;
 ```
-Step 3.
+Step 3
-In corporate this code into the ssh code from example1 removing the cli syntax and using a file for the code or commands.
+Integrate this code into the ssh script from example1.
+Now the commands will live in a file which will be called from cli when starting the script..
 - ssh_script.c - now has the open_file_and_read.c code encorporated.
 The lines of code that were changed or added were lines 6-8, and 245-264.
 These lines could change but it should give you a starting point.
 - The idea is rather than use the actual cli commands from the command line you will call the file with those commands in position 3 of argv
 - This commands2.txt is just show commands